netgusto/nodebook/README.md

 ## Usage

-### Create a Nodebook
+### Create a Notebook

-In a directory where your Nodebooks will be stored, simply create a folder containing a file named `index.js`.
+In a directory where your notebooks will be stored, simply create a folder containing a file named `index.js`.
-The dir name will be the nodebook name.
+The dir name will be the notebook name.

 ### Run the REPL